Nexus Letter for Sleep Apnea Secondary to PTSD (Example Included)

 The nexus lies in their bidirectional relationship, where PTSD-related stress, hyperarousal, and disrupted rest increase sleep apnea risk, while untreated sleep apnea worsens PTSD symptoms, creating a vicious cycle.

-Can veterans receive a VA rating for sleep apnea as a secondary condition to PTSD?
+How to write a successful VA claim for sleep apnea secondary to PTSD?

 What is a C&P exam for sleep apnea secondary to PTSD?